My Honest HiNative Review: The Best App for Native Speaker Feedback?

 When you use HiNative, you do need to set your expectations.
 It isn’t a platform for finding a language exchange partner or practicing your speaking and writing skills.
 Rather, it’s an app for questions that can be used to supplement your learning rather than a standalone language-learning program.

-To maximize your experience on HiNative, you’ll need to pair it with a comprehensive and immersive learning tool like FluentU which lets you see how language works in real life.
+To maximize your experience on HiNative, you’ll need to pair it with a comprehensive and immersive learning tool like FluentU which lets you see how language works in an authentic context of video and audio.

 With FluentU, you hear languages in real-world contexts—the way that native speakers actually use them.
 Just a quick look will give you an idea of the variety of FluentU videos on offer: